AlGepe/OmniSnippets_JS/docs/stdCustomJS/areaChart.rst

 We first define the example function: ``f(x) = xⁿ + offset``.
 We will display the data from ``x = a`` to ``x = b``.
 The user will input two different values for ``n`` and ``offset`` giving us the chance to show several datasets in one graph.

-Our goal here is to create a area chart that will show two different functions together.
+Our goal here is to create an area chart that will show two different functions together.
 The user will define ``n`` and ``offset`` for each of our functions.

 .. _areaChartIMG:
 .. figure:: areaChart.png